 The California Global Warming Solutions Act of 2006 (AB 32) establishes a comprehensive program of regulatory and market mechanisms to achieve real, cost-effective, quantifiable reductions of greenhouse gases (GHG).
 AB 32 charges the Air Resources Board (ARB) as the agency responsible for monitoring and regulating many GHG emission sources to reduce state GHG emissions to 1990 levels by 2020.
 This is the main webpage for the Oil & Natural Gas Production, Processing, and Storage measure, intended to reduce GHG emissions from crude oil and natural gas operations.
-Currently, the ARB Stationary Source Division is conducting studies aimed at reducing GHG emissions from these operations.
 For questions related to the program, please contact Joseph Fischer at (916) 445-0071.

 Join Our Automated List-Serve

 Sign up to receive an automatic e-mail notification of program updates or meetings.
 Please see our List Serve Page.